 Once a site is built, it needs to be updated regularly and maintained.
 Out of date sites are bad for business and look neglected.
 Fresh content such as news, current projects and updated text helps the site look current and interesting.
 Our content managed websites allow you to change your site whenever you like, without having to pay someone to update your content.

 Many businesses still run from a personal email account.
-You get at least one email address with your domain name and hosting package such as firstname.lastname@example.org, and using this email account comes across as more professional that company532@free_email.com or similar!
+You get at least one email address with your domain name and hosting package such as email@example.com, and using this email account comes across as more professional than company532@free_email.com or similar!